antaresproject/docs/docs/services/notifier.md

 ##Definition

-Notifier is a set of tools supporting design of the notifications which are sen to end user.
+Notifier is a set of tools supporting design of the notifications which are sent to end user.
 It facilitates sending a notification (e-mail, sms) from the system and works closely with majority of components.

 ##Usage